festline/festline.github.io/_pages/home.md

  - [FAQ](faq) - Frequently Asked Questions
  - [contacts](contacts) - how to reach the course team
  - [contrib](contrib) - how you can help

+*Note: all [mlcourse.ai](https://mlcourse.ai) are distributed under the [Creative Commons CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
+Free use is permitted for any non-commercial purpose provided that you mention the licensor (i.e. [mlcourse.ai](https://mlcourse.ai)).*

  **Articles**
  <br>